Magpie Counselling Littlehampton and West Sussex

 Your bibliography goes at the end of your essay or paper.
 You also need to reference as you go along, right in the text of your piece.
 This is called in text referencing.

-Referencing an idea or argument You might want to talk about a particular author's ideas.
+You might want to talk about a particular author's ideas.
 You will be paraphrasing their words; using your owns words to describe their idea.
-How you do this depends on the flow of your text, so see which reads better: |
+How you do this depends on the flow of your text, so see which reads better:

 Sometimes when you quote stuff, if doesn't quite fit in with what you are writing.
 Maybe the tense is wrong, or it just doesn't quite make sense out of context.
 You can add a word here or there, as long as it is clear it is your own added in.
 You do this with brackets: